Menu

 Clad in larch timber that will naturally silver, Birch View is located in an open, grassy area overlooking birch trees, with a luxurious hot tub outside.
 It has a vaulted ceiling and corrugated roof.

 as well as a sofa bed.
-It has an internal bathroom with shower and full kitchen facilities.
+It has an internal luxury bathroom with shower and full kitchen facilities.

 We delivered Birch View in one piece and quickly installed it on The Wilding Airfield with our enthusiastic Cabin Creator team.
 We used ground screws for the foundations for minimal disruption to the earth on the site.